 Rita Indiana is a Dominican music composer, producer and key figure in contemporary Caribbean literature; Tentacle won the Grand Prize of the Association of Caribbean Writers in 2017, the first Spanish-language book to do so.
-She is the author of two collections of stories and four novels, and is a driving force in experimental Dominican popular music along with her band, Rita Indiana y los Misterios.
+She is the author of two collections of stories and five novels with another set to be published by And Other in 2020, and is a driving force in experimental Dominican popular music along with her band, Rita Indiana y los Misterios.

 - If you had subscribed to And Other Stories before 7 May 2018 you would have received a first edition copy of the book – in which all subscribers are thanked by name – before its official publication, as well us up to five other And Other Stories titles per year.
 Find out about subscribing to upcoming titles on our subscriptions page.